amrithanshu/amrithanshu/README.md

 ## # 👋 Hi, I'm Amrithanshu Kesoju

-I'm a Data Scientist & Developer with 3+ years of experience in building intelligent, cloud-native applications that solve real-world problems in **finance, healthcare**, and **investment management**.
-I specialize in **predictive modeling, NLP**, and **microservices on AWS**, leveraging tools like Python, SQL, Docker, and Airflow.
+Developer with expertise in motion data analytics, system analytics and cloud-based ML workflows.
+I bring 1.5+ years of experience skilled in Python, C++, R, SQL, AWS and strong experience in ETL automation, forecasting, NLP pipelines and data validation.
+Handson in extracting behavioral features, building POCs, demos, custom integrations and interactive visualization (Streamlit, PowerBI, Looker) to solve with end-to-end solution engineering.
 ---

 ## 🔍 What I Work On